sncarenyang/medical-ai-assistant/README.md

 ## 🌐 License & Copyright
--  The code in this repository is released under the MIT License (or the license you choose).
+-  The code in this repository is released under the MIT License.
 -  The Wikipedia content retrieved via this demo is subject to Wikipedia’s own license and copyright terms.